yamankatby/firebase-extensions/README.md

 ![Connect Firestore Document Firebase Extension demo](https://user-images.githubusercontent.com/35961879/201526571-b0106cb1-36f4-4a46-9b96-0d96e5aca39a.gif)

-For example, you can use this extension to user profile information (such as `name`, `email`, and `photoURL`) from their document in the `users` collection and store it in the `createdBy` field of each document created by that user in the `posts` collection.
+For example, you can use this extension to get user profile information (such as `name`, `email`, and `photoURL`) from their document in the `users` collection and store it in the `createdBy` field of each document created by that user in the `posts` collection.

 This is a very common pattern in Firestore data modeling and is usually done _manually_ by writing and deploying custom Cloud Functions to handle each case.
 This extension automates this process for you.
 It allows you to implement this pattern with just a few clicks and without writing any code directly from the Firebase console.